sciknoworg/schema-miner/README.md

 ## 👥 Contact & Contributions

 We’d love to hear from you!
-Whether you're interested in collaborating on `schema miner pro` or have ideas to extend its capabilities, feel free to reach out:
+Whether you're interested in collaborating on `Schema-MinerPro` or have ideas to extend its capabilities, feel free to reach out:

 - **Collaboration inquiries:** Contact Jennifer D'Souza at jennifer.dsouza [at] tib.eu